WolfBoy55014/CircuitJava/README.md

 3. CircuitJava can't run jar files

 ## If You Run Into Issues...
 File an Issue!
-I'd love to help you add your microcontroller to the list, or work on fixing the holes in the JVM.
+I'd love to help you configure CircuitJava for your microcontroller, or work on fixing the holes in the JVM.
 Feel free to fork and help too!
-My knowledge of JVM's is not perfect, so I'd really appreciate any insite you have.
+My knowledge of JVM's is not perfect, so I'd really appreciate any insight you have.